Otterburn, Northumberland

-Otterburn is a small village in Northumberland, England, 31 mi northwest of Newcastle upon Tyne on the banks of the River Rede, near its confluence with the Otter Burn, from which the village derives its name.
+Otterburn is a village and civil parish in Northumberland, England, 31 mi northwest of Newcastle upon Tyne on the banks of the River Rede, near its confluence with the Otter Burn, from which the village derives its name.
 It lies within the Cheviot Hills about 16 mi from the Scottish border.
 The parish of Otterburn is at the heart of Redesdale, a Northumbrian upland valley.
+In 2011 the parish had a population of 654.

 Etymology

 The name Otterburn is first attested in 1217 as Oterburn; it comes from Old English otor 'otter' and brunna 'stream', and thus meant 'otter stream, a stream frequented by otters'.

 The district of Otterburn also includes Troughend Common.
 The origins of this name are uncertain; it may not come from Old English but rather the Brittonic language, with the first part coming from the word that in modern Welsh is tref 'farm' and the second perhaps being gwen 'white'.
 If so, Troughend once meant 'white farm'.